Edward Snowden: Asylum applications

 Snowden applied for political asylum to 21 countries.
 A statement attributed to him contended that the U.S. administration, and specifically then–Vice President Joe Biden, had pressured the governments to refuse his asylum petitions.
-Biden had telephoned President Rafael Correa days prior to Snowden's remarks, asking the Ecuadorian leader not to grant Snowden asylum.
+Biden had telephoned Ecuadorian President Rafael Correa days prior to Snowden's remarks, asking the Ecuadorian leader not to grant Snowden asylum.
 Ecuador had initially offered Snowden a temporary travel document but later withdrew it, and Correa later called the offer a mistake.

 On July 1, 2013, Snowden accused the U.S. government of "using citizenship as a weapon" and using what he described as "old, bad tools of political aggression."
 Citing Obama's promise to not allow "wheeling and dealing" over the case, Snowden commented, "This kind of deception from a world leader is not justice, and neither is the extralegal penalty of exile."
 Several days later, WikiLeaks announced that Snowden had applied for asylum in six additional countries, but declined to name them, alleging attempted U.S. interference.

 After evaluating the law and Snowden's situation, the French interior ministry rejected his request for asylum.
 Poland refused to process his application because it did not conform to legal procedure.
 Brazil's Foreign Ministry said the government planned no response to Snowden's asylum request.
 Germany and India rejected Snowden's application outright, while Austria, Ecuador, Finland, Norway, Italy, the Netherlands, and Spain said he must be on their territory to apply.
 In November 2014, Germany announced that Snowden had not renewed his previously denied request and was not being considered for asylum.
 Glenn Greenwald later reported that Sigmar Gabriel, Vice-Chancellor of Germany, told him the U.S. government had threatened to stop sharing intelligence if Germany offered Snowden asylum or arranged for his travel there.

 Putin said on July 1, 2013, that if Snowden wanted to be granted asylum in Russia, he would be required to "stop his work aimed at harming our American partners."
 A spokesman for Putin subsequently said that Snowden had withdrawn his asylum application upon learning of the conditions.